 Fundy National Park: Alma, New Brunswick

-A vacation in Galena is one of the best travel tips for those on a budget.
-The small town rolls out a wide range of things to do on the cheap.
+Taking a summer vacation in Galena is one of the best travel tips for those on a budget.
+The small town rolls out a wide range of things to do for a cheap summer vacation.
 Ponder 40-foot towers and other artistic marvels tucked along wooded paths at the West Street Sculpture Park.
 You also can delve into contemporary art and architecture at The Chicago Athenaeum Museum of Architecture and Design or spend time on the beach at Lake Galena.

 Ditch the heat with a vacation to the cool climate of Glacier National Park.
 Places to get away from it all abound throughout the park.
 Escape the crowds with a hike to Goat Haunt, tucked along the International Boundary with Canada.
 Or pack a backpack and trek into the backcountry to set up camp with a view with no one else around at one of the park’s many designated campsites.